News from the Deaf Wellness Center

 Research ethics mandate that study subjects fully understand the potential risks and benefits of participating in studies.
 Language and cultural minority groups may not sufficiently understand written English research consent forms.
 Deaf sign language users are the focus of this study but the results could apply to any minority language group.

-Each volunteer will experience all three consent modalities as they consider hypothetical participation in three "low risk" or "high risk" health research studies.
-Post-consent interviews will examine actual comprehension of the key study consent elements, perceived comprehension of those elements, willingness to participate in the studies presented, and perceptions of trust in the researchers' regard for their protection from harm (based on each consent experience).The impact of subject demographics such as age, gender, race, ethnicity, English and ASL fluency, education, and IQ also will be examined.
+149 individuals participated in the study.
+Each volunteer experienced all three consent modalities as they consider hypothetical participation in three "low risk" or "high risk" health research studies.
+Post-consent interviews examined actual comprehension of the key study consent elements, perceived comprehension of those elements, willingness to participate in the studies presented, and perceptions of trust in the researchers' regard for their protection from harm (based on each consent experience).The impact of subject demographics such as age, gender, race, ethnicity, English and ASL fluency, education, and IQ also are being examined.
 Funding for the four-year project was provided by the National Center for Advancing Translational Sciences and the National Institute for Deafness and Other Communication Disorders.

 ASL FLU Films Produced for the CDC